 The CEWS applies to any eligible employers who experienced any drop in revenue during the COVID-19 pandemic and the subsidy rate varies depending on how much your revenue dropped.
 It is important to note that this subsidy has evolved over the course of the past year where the government altered eligibility criteria as well as maximum subsidy values to reflect current needs.

-Given the ferocity of the second wave and its expected economic impact, the government is proposing to increase the maximum subsidy rate to 75 per cent for the period beginning December 20, 2020 and to extend this rate until March 13, 2021, to provide greater certainty to employers.
+The government is proposing to increase the maximum subsidy rate to 75 per cent for the period beginning December 20, 2020 and to extend this rate until March 13, 2021, to provide greater certainty to employers.

 Essentially, the base wage subsidy of up to 40% calculated on the basis of revenue lost remain in effect.
 If your business is experiencing a 50% decrease in revenues, you are eligible for this base amount.
 Businesses experiencing less than a 50% decrease in revenues are eligible for the CEWS on the basis of a formula calculation.